 Now, follow this sample answer below and try to read every sentence separately and slowly.

 To make your practice more accurate, take a notebook and write down the whole sample answer and mark important points and words.
-Take help from dictionary to learn the meanings of the keywords.
+Take help from a dictionary to learn the meanings of the keywords.
 Every time you write a sentence from the sample answer, match it with the picture.
 Thus, you can improve your writing skills.

-The chart displays that there was an evidence of a steady boost in the percentage of females who regularly worked out.
+The chart displays that there was evidence of a steady boost in the percentage of females who regularly worked out.
 Here, 52.8% of men from 15 to 24 exercised daily which was nearly 5% higher than women from that age group.
 However, the scenario remained quite opposite in all other age groups.

 Physical activity was more trendy among women in the 25 to 34 age group (48.9%) while males did around 6% less activity than their female counterparts.
-This dominance of women was more prevailing in age groups like 35 to 44, where 13% more women did physical activity, in 45 to 44, where women overshadowed men by 10% approximately, and in 55 to 64, where the difference was about 8%.
+This dominance of women was more prevalent in age groups like 35 to 44, where 13% more women did workouts, in 45 to 44, where women overshadowed men by 10% approximately, and in 55 to 64, where the difference was about 8%.
 In the age group 65 and over, this difference was much less, where only 0.4% more females did the activity than males.

 To get better marks in IELTS writing, you must develop your ability to write simple, compound and complex sentences.
-Try to follow a good international grammar book where you can do some practices on these items
+Try to follow a good international grammar book where you can do some practices on these items.